 The Yes Men

-The Yes Men operate under the mission statement that lies can expose truth.
-They create and maintain fake websites similar to ones they intend to spoof, which have led to numerous interview, conference, and TV talk show invitations.
+The Yes Men operate under the mission statement that lies can expose the truth.
+They create and maintain fake websites similar to the ones they intend to spoof, which have led to numerous interviews, conferences, and TV talk show invitations.
 They espouse the belief that corporations and governmental organisations often act in dehumanising ways toward the public.

 Some of the people and organisations they have pranked include George W. Bush, Dow Chemical, WTO, ExxonMobil; amongst many others.